jacobl3371/sep10-freedom-project/tool/README.md

-A collection of all of the software tools I will be using for my Freedom Project throughout SEP 10.
+The coding tool I will be using for my Freedom Project in SEP 10, and how I have learned it.

 * ## Tool Folder:
     * HTML/Javascript files